Exclusive: India likely to bring in rules to make mills export sugar stocks - sources

 Food ministry spokesman N.C.
 Joshi declined to comment.

-Shares of Indian sugar companies such as Bajaj Hindusthan Sugar Ltd, Shree Renuka Sugars Ltd, Simbhaoli Sugars Ltd and Bannari Amman Sugars Ltd jumped as much as 12 percent after the Reuters report.
+Shares of Indian sugar companies such as Bajaj Hindusthan Sugar Ltd (BJHN.NS), Shree Renuka Sugars Ltd (SRES.NS), Simbhaoli Sugars Ltd (SIMB.NS) and Bannari Amman Sugars Ltd (BANN.NS) jumped as much as 12 percent after the Reuters report.

 Apart from boosting farm exports, government-backed overseas sales of sugar could also help mills clear about $2.5 billion they owe to 50 million cane growers - a group equivalent in size to the population of Spain and concentrated in politically important states like Uttar Pradesh and Maharashtra.